 "At the end of the 1970s, after seven and a half years, my former husband Rod Brindamour left Borneo because he wanted to continue his education in North America.
 Overall the memories of my experience of the 1970s were of a peaceful, even magical world.
-It was still an undisturbed, primeval world that resembled that resembled a Garden of Eden.
+It was still an undisturbed, primeval world that resembled a Garden of Eden.
 The local people practiced some illegal logging but ...

 National Geographic Magazine published Dr. Biruté’s second cover story, “Living with the Great Orange Apes,” in June 1980.
 The cover featured the iconic photo of her son Binti and orphaned orangutan Princess, making Biruté and Binti the only mother and son pair ever individually featured on separate covers of National Geographic Magazine.
 Biruté’s article highlighted scientific findings from over 12,000 hours of orangutan observations that had taken place over eight years: